Baby formula shortage highlights racial disparities | Entertainment

 "Going to the WIC office is like a full day's errand for some moms," Bauer said.

-She also said she fears mothers are getting desperate enough to try foods that are not recommended for babies under six months.
+She fears mothers are getting desperate enough to try foods that are not recommended for babies under six months.

 "It's so hard to find this type," she said, saying sometimes they have run out before they can secure more formula.
 "The baby will cry and cry, so we give him rice water."
 On a recent day, she was down to her last container and called an advocacy group that had told her it would try to get her some at an appointment in five days.
 But the group could not guarantee anything.